 Nine airlines will operate at T4 – the Air Asia Group (of four airlines), Cathay Pacific, Cebu Pacific, Korean Air, Spring Airlines and Vietnam Airlines.
 Together, they serve an estimated eight million passengers at Changi Airport each year.

-Two lounges - Cathay Pacific's First and Business Class Lounge and SATS PPG Blossom Lounge, a pay-per-use lounge managed by SATS and Plaza Premium, are located at level 2M within the transit area.
+Two lounges - Cathay Pacific's First and Business Class Lounge as well as Blossom – SATS & Plaza Premium Lounge (Blossom Lounge), a pay-per-use lounge managed by SATS and Plaza Premium, are located at level 2M within the transit area.

 With T4, the total handling capacity of Changi Airport will be raised to 82 million passengers per annum.
 There will thus be more capacity at Changi's terminals to support the growth plans of all airlines.